Khirbet Qeiyafa

 The 23-dunam (5.7-acre) site is surrounded by a casement wall and fortifications.

 Dig directors Yosef Garfinkel and Saar Ganor identify Khirbet Qeiyafa with Biblical Sha’arayim, Hebrew for "two gates" (Joshua 15:36; 1 Samuel 17:52; 1 Chronicles 4:31)—a fitting name for the site.
 The two monumental four-chambered city gates at Khirbet Qeiyafa are located on the western and southern sides of the site and measure approximately 35 feet wide and 42 feet deep into the city.
-The western gate controls access to the road going west toward Philistia, while the southern one opens down to the Elah Valley that eventually connects to Jerusalem.
+The western gate controls access to the road going west toward Philistia, while the southern one opens down to the Elah Valley that eventually connects to ancient Jerusalem.

 Notable Stuctures